Way Way Store in Saco

 Way Way Store

 The Cousens family ran the business generation after generation.
 In 1995, the Way Way Store was officially included on the National Register of Historic Places.
 Over the years, both young and old built memories in this small, but important community hub.
 Grown-ups gathered to exchange news and children arrived to select their favorite penny candy.
-But in 2003, the Cousens family made the difficult decision to shutter the store as no one was available to carry on the operation.
+In 2003 the Cousens family made the difficult decision to shutter the store as no one was available to carry on the operation.

 For eight years, the Way Way sat dormant.
 In 2011, it was revived by the Scontras family.
 Peter had only been looking for a place to sell used canoes and approached the Cousens family (now in its fourth generation) about the possibility of renting their store location.
-One surprising thing led to another and — before he knew it — Peter was leasing not only the grounds, but the building from the family (you can read more about this development on the third page of this fascinating article by Tourist and Town).
+One surprising thing led to another and—before he knew it—Peter was leasing not only the grounds, but the building from the family.

 Way Way store penny candy